LiuYuancheng/DJI_Tello_Ctrl/README.md

 ### System Design

-In this section we will introduce the design of the Drone control UI, The malicious code design and the
+In this section we will introduce four main section design of the system:

+- Drone Controller UI design
+- Communication Protocol Design
+- Design of Malicious Code and the Firmware Attack
+- Design of the Firmware Attestation

+The drone controller main thread will start three parallel sub-threads to communicate with the Arduino to fetch the data and do the firmware attestation,read the Tello states data and get the Tello's UDP Video stream.
+The main thread will handle the Tello control.

 #### Drone Controller UI design